Belkins/ColorMerge/README.md

 inputManager.js - This file handles user input, such as detecting arrow key presses, and translating them into actions that the game should perform (e.g., sliding tiles in a specific direction).

-powerUp.js - This file manages the Power-Up objects, which can be added as a feature to provide players with special abilities or advantages during gameplay.
+(no need for now) powerUp.js - This file manages the Power-Up objects, which can be added as a feature to provide players with special abilities or advantages during gameplay.

 scoreboard.js - This file manages the game's scoreboard, which tracks the player's score and time, as well as updating the score display on the game's UI.